metaperl/flash-goban/README.md

 ## Install Python on your machine

-On Windows, I prefer to use Python from the Microsoft store.
+On Windows, I prefer to use [Python from the Python software foundation](https://www.python.org/).
+I had a brief run with Python from the Windows store as well as Chocolatey but neither worked so well.

 ## Sound Effects